hoodlm/loganhooddotcom/resume.md

 I designed and built systems, wrote software, and provided operational support for various EC2 products, including VPC, Outposts, and Local Zones.
 More detail on specific projects available by request.

-### 2013 - Summer Intern at Amazon
+### 2013 - SDE Intern on Amazon GameCircle

-As an SDE intern, I worked on GameCircle, a platform for Amazon Kindle third-party game developers.
-My specific project was a web portal to bulk-import leaderboard and achievement data from other mobile gaming platforms.
+GameCircle was a platform for Amazon Kindle third-party game developers.
+I built a a web portal for developers to bulk-import leaderboard and achievement data from other mobile gaming platforms.

 ## Skills

 ### Software development

-My primary languages are **Kotlin**, **Java**, **Ruby**, and **Bash**, with some work on Python, Rust, C#, Scala, and Typescript codebases.
+My primary languages are **Kotlin**, **Java**, **Ruby**, and **Bash**, with some work in Rust, Python, C#, Typescript, and SQL.

 ### Distributed concurrent systems